 As early as 1950, laudatory "Comments" summarizing reviews of G.V.
 Desani's books appeared.
-Sometimes these took the form of personal sketches written by appreciative reporters.
-Other times the comments focused on the writings themselves.
-Often enough, it was a mix.
+These sometimes took the form of personal sketches about the rather eccentric Indian author and teacher.

-The most extensive Comment was entitled “G.V.
+An extensive and unusual "Comment" was entitled “G.V.
 Desani, A Consideration of his All About H. Hatterr and Hali.”
-It was published by Karel Szeben, London and Amsterdam , 1952.
+It was published by Karel Szeben, London and Amsterdam, 1952.

 Born in 1909 of Indian parents in Nairobi, Kenya, Govindas Vishnoodas Dasani spent his childhood in Sind, now part of Pakistan.
 Known as a child prodigy, between his 7th and 12th year, he managed to run away from home twice and was expelled from school at 13 as unteachable.
 At the third attempt to escape, he reached England.
 Not yet 18, and a minor, at the personal recommendation of the then Deputy Leader of the Labor Party in the British House of Commons, George Lansbury, he was admitted as a reader in the library of the British Museum.

 At 19, he was one of the foreign correspondents serving newspapers from London.
 At 25, he was a correspondent of the Times of India, Reuters and the Associated Press.
 About that time, he was sponsored by the then Bombay, Baroda and Central India Railway, one of the great railway systems of India, as Lecturer on the antiquities of Rajputana, Ajmer and Delhi.
 A special circular, issued by the Director of Education, Delhi, stresses the great value of his lectures.
 Somewhere along the way he became G.V.
 Desani.